 Jane Kahn '77 Undergraduate Research Fellowship

-Undergraduate students are invited to submit proposals for the Jane Kahn '77 Undergraduate Research Fellowship.
-This fellowship will award up to 2 undergraduates a $5,000 stipend for summer semester research examining current and emerging issues in criminal justice reform and the rights of individuals with mental illness, disability, and socio-psychological factors frequently associated with incarceration.
+The Jane Kahn '77 Undergraduate Research Fellowship supports undergraduates examining current and emerging issues in criminal justice reform and the rights of individuals with mental illness, disability, and socio-psychological factors frequently associated with incarceration.

 Jane and Michael were honored at Brandeis in 2011, and provided the Joshua A. Guberman Lecture entitled "Representing Prisoners with Serious Mental Illness Trapped in a Nightmare: The California Prison Overcrowding Case."
 It is in the spirit of this work, and Jane’s dedication to her clients, that this fellowship was established.

-Faculty in the Legal Studies Program will evaluate submissions and select up to two successful candidates.
-The awardees will be announced in April, 2021.
+The Faculty Chair of the Legal Studies Program will evaluate submissions and select awardees.